Tigran Asatryan: Music career

-Asatryan's first performance took place in 2003 at a concert dedicated to the 50th anniversary of his father, Aram Asatryan, at the Alex Theater in Glendale, CA.
+Asatryan's first performance took place in 2003 at a concert dedicated to the 50th anniversary of his father, Aram Asatryan, at the Alex Theater in Glendale, California.

 Asatryan's first solo concert took place on October 16, 2016 at the Dolby Theater in Hollywood.

-In 2018, he released the song "Գարուն, գարուն" ("Spring, Spring") with Spitaktsi Hayko.
+In 2018, he released the song "Spring, Spring" (Գարուն, գարուն) with Spitakci Hayko.
 It became the number one year-end song of 2018 in Armenia.

 Personal life

-Asatryan got married in 2013 and has three children,two boys and one girl.
-His twin brother Artash, died in a car accident at age 30, but Asatryan has stated that he was murdered.
-His father Aram Asatryan died soon after at age 53.
+Asatryan got married in 2013 and has three children, two boys and one girl.
+His twin brother Setrak died in a car accident at age 30, but Asatryan has stated that he was murdered.
+He has another brother, Artash, who is also a singer, and a sister, Zvart.
+His father Aram Asatryan died soon after on November 7, 2006 at the age of 53.